UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   All instructions in this documentation are written for a Linux machine, except when otherwise noted.
-This doesn't mean that you cannot install the graph database backend and Ricgraph *directly* on a Mac or Windows machine, but that the author has no experience with this, except for [Read here if you would like to install Ricgraph on Windows](#ricgraph-on-windows).
+This doesn't mean that you cannot install the graph database backend and Ricgraph *directly* on a Mac or Windows machine, it means that the author has no experience with this, except for [Read here if you would like to install Ricgraph on Windows](#ricgraph-on-windows).
 * If you have a Mac or Windows machine, you can create a